What is the humanitarian challenge and the scope of the project?

+Sudan has had a long history of generously hosting refugees and asylum seekers who have fled violence, persecution and other dangers in their countries of origin.
 The hosting areas in Sudan are among the poorest and most environmentally degraded in the region.
 The presence of South Sudanese refugees in White Nile State has resulted in increasing unsustainable demand on forest resources.
-Both refugee and host communities depend completely on scarce fuel wood for cooking, with the most marginalised people spending 9-13 hours at a time searching for firewood that they cannot afford to buy.
-This scarcity often results in tensions and resource conflicts between the refugees and the hosting communities.
+Both refugee and host communities depend completely on fuel wood for cooking, which is in short supply.

-The traditional approach to mitigate these challenges has been to support planting and management of threes.
+The traditional approach to mitigate these challenges has been to support planting and management of trees.
 These approaches, however, have showed limited successes due to poor technical capacity and the physical environment in many refugee hosting regions.
-UNCHR therefore partnered up with Land Life Company, a social enterprise that uses cutting edge reforestation techniques, for innovating better solutions.
-Together, they have developed a technology that boosts survival of young tress, while reducing water usage and reforestation costs.
+The UN High Commissioner for Refugees (UNCHR) therefore partnered up with Land Life Company to innovate better solutions.
+Together, they have developed a technology that boosts survival of young trees, while reducing water usage and reforestation costs.
 The results are healthy trees that improve tree survivorships in humanitarian settings from an average of 0-20 % to between 75-95%.